 Now we parse the final part of Daniel’s prophecy:

-• This tells us that “the one who makes desolate” shall himself face a “complete destruction“.
-Although the passage doesn’t identify the “one who makes desolate“, the immediate context, the related scriptures, and the parallel with Antiochus Epiphanes IV all indicate that is the same ruler who stops the temple activities.
+- This tells us that “the one who makes desolate” shall himself face a “complete destruction“.
+Although the passage doesn’t identify the “one who makes desolate“, the immediate context, the related scriptures, and the parallel with Antiochus Epiphanes IV, all indicate that he is the same ruler who stops the temple activities.
 From this, we can conclude that the prince who is to come is the one who makes desolate, and it is he who shall face complete destruction.
 This understanding works in harmony with all other prophecies concerning the end times.

-• The destruction of this person has “been decreed“.
+- The destruction of this person has “been decreed“.
 The implication is that this is no ordinary event in the course of human history.
 It is an event that shapes the fulfillment of God’s revealed plans on the earth.

 The Timing of the 70th Week